tsogkas/amat/README.md

     with the color/brightness value that is "opposite" to the one exactly on the image border.
 - Maybe change the distribution used to draw negative samples, from uniform to one that favors disks of small and medium radii (because these appear more often?).
+- In the case where you use the sketchification with L0 gradient smoothing, find a way to invert the smoothed image to the original one (to compare reconstruction quality).